kkhanx/3110_project/README.md

 Hajar Alchamih alchamih@uwindsor.ca

 # Running Tests
+Method 1: Command Line
-To test the program first make sure you are in the correct directery then compile code by doing prompting this in terminal
+To test the program first make sure you are in the correct directery then compile code by prompting this in terminal:
   `javac con/kk/LineMappingProject/*.java`
-Then run the program by this prompt
+Then run the program by this prompt:
   `java.kk.LineMapping.project.Main [path to file version 1].[FILE TYPE] (path to file version 2).[FILE TYPE]`
+Method 2:
+Method 3: Eclipse
+After pulling the updated project into Eclipse, click the green Run button once to create the default configuration.
+Next, click the small arrow beside the Run button and select Run Configurations.
+In the window that opens, select the configuration named “Main” under Java Application on the left panel.
+Go to the Arguments tab and enter the two file paths you want to test in the Program Arguments box using the format:
+[path to file version 1].[FILE TYPE] [path to file version 2].[FILE TYPE] Click Apply, then Run.
+Any time you want to test different files, simply return to the Arguments tab and update the two file paths.